 We use email recruitment carefully, and not just spam people.
 We reach out to individuals who we've researched in advance to make sure they will be a fit.
 This channel works in the current marketplace.

-We invest a lot into our intern program, as talented people often look for internships to develop their skills.
+We've invested a lot into creating our internship program, as talented people often look for internships to develop their skills.
 We look for candidates with good internship experiences, and we believe in creating opportunities in the industry.
 People who intern with us often love working here so much, they come back for a full-time job.

 It’s another way we share our workplace and show off what it's like to work here.
 We're proud of our workplace and it results in more people wanting to join Asana.
 Internships are powerful in building careers.
 We take on many interns each year, but we are careful not to take on more than we can mentor.